hepochen/tastypie-user/README.md

 	    )

 ### config you user creation form
-In the setting.py, set your owner TASTYPIE_USER_USER_CREATION_FORM, default value is 'django.contrib.auth.forms.UserCreationForm' .
+In the setting.py, set your owner TASTYPIE_USER_CREATION_FORM, default value is 'django.contrib.auth.forms.UserCreationForm' .

 The Form is a validation when your client try to create a new user.